Über die Stiftsbibliothek 2021

 blindstorey was created for the production series "Made for Admont" - collection "BEYOND SEEING - art connects blind and sighted"

-Focus from blindstorey
+Focus of blindstorey

 Produced in collaboration with: Fareed Armaly and Otto Kränzler Text: Claire Bartoli Virtual modelling: Franz Schubert, 2003